Who are we?

 From time to time we receive enquiries from people looking for a local walking group.
 Requirements as to location, length, suitable time of the week etc. all vary enormously, so we have compiled a list of some regular activities in N. Shropshire and hope it will prove a useful starter for your investigations.
 It can be downloaded here.
 (Information correct to the best of our knowledge in March 2015.)

-Many people who use country paths do so to walk their dogs, and without them many paths would be much harder to use/follow.
-However, irresponsible dog ownership can cause problems.
-See this website post from 2016.
+Many people who use country paths do so to walk their dogs, and without their regular use many paths would be much harder to use/follow.
+However, irresponsible dog ownership can cause problems, so please keep them on a lead near livestock and clear up their poop – dog faeces can spread nasty diseases to livestock and no-one likes seeing it, let alone treading in it!